Download the PHP package craftcms/shopify without Composer

 craft\shopify\services\Products::EVENT_BEFORE_SYNCHRONIZE_PRODUCT

-Emitted just prior to a product element being saved with new Shopify data.
+Emitted just prior to a product element is saved with new Shopify data.
 The craft\shopify\events\ShopifyProductSyncEvent

 extends craft\events\CancelableEvent